mlhartme/stool/main/documentation.md

 #### SYNOPSIS

-`stool` *global-option*... `build` *stage-option*...
+`stool` *global-option*... `build` *stage-option*... [`-here`] *command*

 #### Description

-Enters the stage directory, sets MAVEN_HOME, MAVEN_OPTS and JAVA_HOME as configured for the stage and executes the build command specified in the `build` property.
+Executes the specified command or the command specified by the `build` property.
+Executes in the current directory when called with `-here`; otherwise, executes in the stage directory.
+Sets MAVEN_HOME, MAVEN_OPTS and JAVA_HOME as configured for the stage.
 Reports an error if the stage is not owned or if the stage is up.

-You can see the configured build command with`stool config build`, and you can change it with `stool` *global-option*... `config "build="`
+You can see the configured build command with `stool config build`, and you can change it with `stool` *global-option*... `config "build="`
 *your command command*
 `"`